RykardBoy/Calamity/README.md

 ### Basics
 - Game on the web
-- Using javascript / php
+- Using javascript / php / docker
 - goal is to learn

 ### Type of game